BlueBrain/Search/data_and_models/pipelines/sentence_embedding/scripts/README.md

-In order to build BioBERT NLI+STS CORD-19 v1, one could execute the following command in a terminal:
+In order to build BioBERT NLI+STS CORD-19 v1, one could execute the following commands in a terminal:

 ```
+dvc pull
-time bash build.sh <path to data directory>
+time bash build.sh
 ```

-The placeholder `<path to data directory>` needs to be replaced by the path to the directory where the files `sentences-filtered_11-527-877.txt` and `biosses_sentences.txt` are located.
-Until integrated in DVC, these files are on DGX-1.
+The command `dvc pull` retrieves the files `sentences-filtered_11-527-877.txt` and `biosses_sentences.txt` needed by the script `build.sh`.
+These three files need to be located in the same directory.

 The script `build.sh` needs to be run on a machine with at least one GPU.
 All GPUs available on the machine will be automatically used.